Condition Care Guide

 What are bladder infections?

 A bladder infection (sometimes called cystitis) is very common, particularly among women, whose urinary anatomy makes them much more susceptible than men to these problems.
-Normally, the bladder is free of bacteria and other organisms that can cause infections.
+So, what causes bladder infections?
+Normally, the bladder is free of bacteria and other organisms that can cause bladder infections.
 When an organism invades the bladder, it enters through the lower end of the urinary tract or via the bloodstream.
 Untreated bladder infections can lead to more serious infections of the kidney (plylonephritis) that can be permanently damaging.
-This is particularly true among young children and seniors, because their symptoms may be mistaken for other disorders.
+This is particularly true among young children and seniors, because their bladder infection symptoms may be mistaken for other disorders.
 Women who develop bladder infections during pregnancy may be at increased risk of delivering premature or low birth weight babies.

 The bacterium Escherichia coli (E. Coli) is responsible for most bladder infections.
 Although harmless where it normally resides in the small intestine, E. Coli becomes a problem when it spreads to the urinary tract.
 After menopause, women are at substantially increased risk for bladder infections.
 This may be due to a decrease in estrogen, which may result in a reduction of the number of beneficial bacteria in the vagina that help keep harmful bacteria in check.
 The bladder also tends to become less elastic with age and may not empty completely.
 Other risks include frequent or traumatic sexual intercourse, pregnancy (up to 10 percent of pregnant women tend to have bacteria in their urine, which increases their risk for bladder infections); antibiotics, which can eliminate the good bacteria and cause an overgrowth of E. Coli in the vagina, increasing the risk of bladder infections.
 Drinking large amounts of coffee and other caffeinated beverages, as well as alcohol addiction and dehydration, promote bladder infections by irritating the urinary tract.